University of Alberta, LLB

 Litigation: Corporate Commercial

 Laura prizes clear strategy, confident decision-making, and tactics that focus on the best possible return on investment for clients.
-Laura understands the commercial realities that clients face and regularly meets or exceeds the expectations mutually agreed to with clients.
+She understands the commercial realities that clients face and regularly meets or exceeds the expectations mutually agreed to with clients.
 Laura strives to tackle complex issues with efficiency and clarity.

 Laura has varied interests outside the practice of law.
 She volunteered for the Rocky Mountain Civil Liberties Association as a panelist during public consultations regarding Alberta's Bill 10 and Bill 202 dealing with proposed amendments to human rights legislation.
 She serves on the firm's diversity and inclusion committee.
 She also enjoys being active and spending time with her family.
 Laura continues to play ringette competitively in Calgary and volunteers as a coach with the Bowview Ringette Association.